Koha-Community/kohadocs/source/cataloging.rst

 .. _editing-items-label:

-Editing Items
+Editing items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Items can be edited in several ways.

--  Clicking 'Edit' and 'Edit Items' from the bibliographic record
+-  Clicking 'Edit' and 'Edit items' from the bibliographic record

    |image683|